sfigg/commercialization-public/docset/test/wpt/stack-tags.md

 <a href="images/wpa-hint-tag-example-1.jpg"><img src="images/wpa-hint-tag-example-1.jpg"></a>

-In this example, there are 4 RPC functions called in wbemcore.dll:
+In this example, there are 4 RPC functions called in WbemCore.dll:

 -   **CWbemLevel1Login::NTLMLogin**
 -   **CWbemNamespace::GetObjectW**
 -   **CWbemNamespace::PutInstance**
 -   **CWbemNamespace::ExecMethod**

-Being able to consolidate the cost of calling these functions is useful for determining the cost of RPC server-side functions, because WPA isplays the total expense as **RPC** in the **Stack Tag** column.
+Being able to consolidate the cost of calling these functions is useful for determining the cost of RPC server-side functions, because WPA displays the total expense as **RPC** in the **Stack Tag** column.

 With the **rpcrt4.dll!Invoke** function defined as the entry point for the hint tag **RPC**, and the hint operator specified as the callee, WPA represents **rpcrt4.dll!Invoke** with **RPC**, and **wbemcore.dll!CWbemLevel1Login::NTLMLogin** with **RPC\\wbemcore.dll\\CWbemLevel1Login::NTLMLogin**.
 So, in the **Stack Tag** column, WPA displays the cost of **wbemcore.dll!CWbemLevel1Login::NTLMLogin**, the RPC server-side function, as 31.855774ms.
 In WbemCore.dll, **NTLMLogin** is the top RPC function in the hierarchy of called functions.